papit-fr/fsma/README.md

 ![Frequency of premature exit function of the base](greater-base-chart.png)

-But the frequency of premature exit tend to zero with the modulo getting greater.
+But the frequency of premature exit tend to diminish with the modulo getting greater.

 ![Frequency of premature exit function of the modulo](greater-modulo-chart.png)